shanewasley/portfolio-www.shanewasley.me/content/posts/kickstarting-design-innovation/index.md

 The next step in my process was to distill what we knew about Jack’s site assessments into a simple set of activities and supporting tasks.
 By describing the journey Jack would take to complete a site assessment with his current tools (walking around with pen and paper), I could start to design the user experience Jack would have as he completed those same steps on a computer screen.

-Building from the provisional persona, we outlined the three most important use cases involving Jack.
-Initially, I represented these use cases as siloed processes to address one by one:

-1. Comparing the progress contractors were making with the construction schedule
-2. Visually confirming work had been completed
-3. Managing the initial steps of an RFI (a particularly costly type of escalation known as a Request for Information).

-{{< webp image="/images/turner/turner-use-case-swim-lane-jack.png" caption="The use cases we defined were high-level provisional task-flows for Jack's major activities.
-More work would be needed to get to a prototype." >}}

-In follow-up, the PM and I refined our conceptual model into an experience map that treated Jack’s activities as a series of phases with corresponding tasks.
+Building from the provisional persona, the PM and I refined our conceptual model into an experience map that treated Jack’s activities as a series of phases with corresponding tasks.
 We then aligned these tasks to the features in our design that would support Jack as he completed the tasks.

-{{< webp image="/images/turner/turner-experience-map-jack.png" caption="An experience map helped us visualize how Jack's experience connected to problems we could solve." >}}
+{{< webp image="/images/turner/turner-experience-map-jack.png" caption="An experience map helped us visualize how Jack's goals and tasks connected to problems we could solve." >}}

 I advocated for a journey map since it provided the design team a visualization for Jack’s experience as a flow of connected tasks over time, rather than a set of siloed activities that the use case model visualized.